 Figure II.1 – Configuration for the example call flow

 The scenario shows a simplified SIP session establishment.
-The TCP bearer connection establishment direction is defined at SIP level by the SDP setup attribute (based on [IETF RFC 4145]), and the fingerprint of the UE’s certificate is included in the SDP (based on [IETF RFC 4572]).
+The TCP bearer connection establishment direction is defined at SIP level by the SDP setup attribute (based on [b-IETF RFC 4145]), and the fingerprint of the UE’s certificate is included in the SDP (based on [IETF RFC 4572]).

 The H.248 MG is triggered by the MGC to create two terminations, whereby the bearer for the first SEP/termination is secured by the use of TLS.
 In the RD of this termination the MG also receives the fingerprint of the UE’s certificate.